 - Can help support kidney function and blood filtration

-1. Helps to Build Muscle & Fights Muscle Wasting
+1. Helps Build Muscle and Fights Muscle Wasting

 2. Helps Prevent Cognitive Decline in Older Adults

-Here’s another interesting finding when it comes to slowing the effects of aging: Higher circulating concentrations of IGF-1 in older adults may help prevent neuronal loss and age-related decline in cognitive functions.
-(8)
+Higher circulating concentrations of IGF-1 in older adults may help prevent neuronal loss and age-related decline in cognitive functions.

 Researchers from one study said: